The number of connected devices now dwarfs the number of humans on earth.

-Roadway infrastructure has become more connected in the past decade as well, with cameras, sensors, traffic light controls, parking meters and even smartphone traffic apps transmitting data that's then used to help avert traffic jams, prevent accidents and ensure smooth travel.
+Like the vehicles themselves, roadway infrastructure has become more connected during the past decade, with cameras, sensors, traffic light controls, parking meters and even smartphone traffic apps transmitting data that's used to help avert traffic jams, prevent accidents and ensure smooth travel.

-For example, cameras detect and transmit data about traffic volume to central management groups that can then analyze the information to determine whether, what and when mitigation steps must be taken.
+For example, cameras detect and transmit data about traffic volume to central management groups that analyze the information to determine whether, what and when mitigation steps must be taken.

 Sensors on traffic signals can detect varying levels of light in the sky and adjust the brightness of the signals, helping ensure they're always visible to drivers.

 Connected devices can be used to detect open parking spaces and transmit that information to kiosks or apps to alert drivers.

 Monitors on bridges collect and transmit data for analysis about their structural health, alerting authorities to maintenance needs before there's any sort of issue or failure.